-- The ability to metabolize lactose (a sugar composed of glucose and galactose) depends, in part, on the activity of an intestinal brush-border enzyme called lactase-phlorizin hydrolase (LPH). - In most mammals, LPH activity diminishes after infants are weaned from maternal milk.
-The persistence of intestinal LPH activity is a common autosomal recessive trait in human populations, with an incidence ranging from 5% to 90%. - Lactase nonpersistence (i.e., adult-type hypolactasia or lactose intolerance) is common in most tropical and subtropical countries.
-Persons with lactase nonpersistence can experience nausea, bloating, and diarrhea after ingesting lactose. - In many regions where reduced lactase activity is prevalent, the lactose in dairy products is often partially metabolized (e.g., by lactobacilli in the preparation of yogurt) before consumption.
+- The ability to metabolize lactose (a sugar composed of glucose and galactose Lactose is mainly obtained from dairy products, especially milk.) depends, in part, on the activity of an intestinal brush-border enzyme called lactase-phlorizin hydrolase (LPH). - In most mammals, LPH activity diminishes after infants are weaned from maternal milk.
+The persistence of intestinal LPH activity is a common autosomal recessive trait in human populations, with an incidence ranging from 5% to 90%. - In many populations, especially in the Middle East, individuals can tolerate and digest milk naturally.
+However, in other regions, lactose digestion is not as common, leading to a defect in lactose metabolism. - Lactase nonpersistence (i.e., adult-type hypolactasia or lactose intolerance) is common in most tropical and subtropical countries where milk consumption is low, whereas it is more prevalent in populations with high milk consumption.
+Persons with lactase nonpersistence can experience nausea, bloating, and diarrhea after ingesting lactose. - In many regions where reduced lactase activity is prevalent, the lactose in dairy products is often partially metabolized (e.g., by lactobacilli in the preparation of yogurt) before consumption. they often consume lactose-free milk, which has been processed to break down lactose, allowing them to drink it.

 - LPH is encoded by the lactase gene (LCT) on chromosome 2.
-In European populations, adult LPH expression is regulated by a polymorphism located in an upstream gene named minichromosome maintenance 6 (MCM6). - Insub-Saharan African, Central Asian, and Arabian peninsular populations in which lactase persistence is common, this polymorphism is found at low frequency or is absent. - Lactase persistence in these populations is caused by different polymorphisms that appear to increase transcription of LCT.
+In European populations, adult LPH expression is regulated by a polymorphism located in an upstream gene named minichromosome maintenance 6 (MCM6).
+This polymorphism causes an issue in the expression which leading to lactose intolerance - Insub-Saharan African, Central Asian, and Arabian peninsular populations in which lactase persistence is common, this polymorphism is found at low frequency or is absent.
+They consume large amounts of milk, and the enzyme is present so there is no problems - Lactase persistence in these populations is caused by different polymorphisms that appear to increase transcription of LCT.
 These polymorphisms appear to have arisen relatively recently in human evolution and have increased in incidence as a result of natural selection independently in populations in Europe and Africa. - Mutations that abolish lactase activity altogether cause congenital lactase deficiency and produce severe diarrhea and malnutrition in infancy.
 Such mutations are very rare.